Last updated 6th October 2024

 Introduction to Scanning Electron Microscopy (SEM)

 Scanning electron microscopy (SEM) is a widely used technique for observing the surface morphology of materials.
-SEM is employed in the analysis of surface fractures, surface contaminants, microstructures, crystalline structures, and spatial variations in chemical compositions of material samples.
+SEM is employed to analyze surface fractures, surface contaminants, microstructures, crystalline structures, and spatial variations in chemical compositions of material samples.
+Scanning electron microscopy analysis, is a widely used method for analyzing organic and inorganic materials on a nanometer to micrometer scale across various disciplines worldwide.
 An SEM image produced from the intensity of back-scattered electrons and the beam position shows the distribution of different elements in the test sample.
 Heavier elements reflect more electrons and appear brighter in the image, so back-scattered electrons can show contrasts in chemical composition.

 SEM Image of SiO2

-SEM is successfully used in the identification of cracks, imperfections, and contaminants on the surface of coated products; analysis of particle size and shape in cosmetic formulations; assessment of nanoparticles in coatings and paints; topographical analysis of the semiconductor wafers; failure analysis of integrated circuit boards and analysis of gunshot residue for forensic investigation.
+SEM is successfully used to identify cracks, imperfections, and contaminants on the surface of coated products, analyze particle size and shape in cosmetic formulations, assess nanoparticles in coatings and paints, topographically analyze semiconductor wafers, fail analysis of integrated circuit boards and analyze gunshot residue for forensic investigation.

-SEM is also used in the structural analysis of new species of microscopic organisms like bacteria and viruses and in testing new vaccinations and medicines.
+Scanning Electron Microscopy is also used to structurally analyze new species of microscopic organisms, such as bacteria and viruses, and to test new vaccinations and medicines.

 Strengths of Scanning Electron Microscopy (SEM) Technique